chyuibacca/botmaster-aog/README.md

 ## Usage
-To use the Actions on Google integration, add it to your Botmaster application as follows:
+The simplest way to use the Actions on Google integration is to add it to your Botmaster application as follows:
 ```javascript
 const ActionsOnGoogleBot = require('botmaster-aog');
 const aogSettings = {